 All private employers in Nevada must maintain workers’ compensation coverage.
 An injured worker is entitled to certain benefits to compensate him or her for the work injury and to pay for the cost of treatment.

 There are special benefits available to some Nevada employees, such as police officers and firefighters.
-Employers may also place an injured worker on light duty.
+Employers may also place an injured worker on light duty.18

-An injured worker is entitled to medical treatment for his or her injury, however, he or she must use an authorized medical provider.
-However, as of 2019, workers who have a claim under the claim under the Nevada Industrial Insurance Act or the Nevada Occupational Diseases Act will be able to choose a doctor from a larger list.18
+An injured worker is entitled to medical treatment for his or her injury or illness.
+However, he or she must use an authorized medical provider.
+As of 2019, workers who have a claim under the Nevada Industrial Insurance Act or the Nevada Occupational Diseases Act will be able to choose a doctor from a larger list.

 - medical care